 A revered figure, Boot Room leader and a catalyst for the lineage of legendary managers that would follow in his footsteps.

-Honours: 4 league titles, 4 Charity Shields, 2 FA Cups and 1 UEFA Cup
+Honours: 3 First Division titles, 3 Charity Shields, 2 FA Cups, 1 Second Division title and 1 UEFA Cup

 From: 1974-83 | Games: 535 | Win %: 57.57